Android 15 in comparison to Android 14

 Settings App Redesign (AKA “Let’s Copy 3 Different OSes”)

-The “Settings” header vanished.
-Your Google account icon disappeared from the top (moved deeper inside).
+The “Settings” heading disappeared.
+Your Google account icon wasn’t there at the top (moved deeper inside).

-And almost every item in the settings menu is now placed inside a boxed, bordered container.
+And virtually everything in the settings menu is now contained inside a boxed and bounded container.

-• iOS (for the account placement and search bar size)
+iOS (for the size of the account placement and size of the search bar)

-And mashed them into something that actually looks clean.
+And pounded them into something that actually looks clean.

 Widgets Get Smarter